Big Game Fishing in Mauritius with Captain Vic

 Located in the heart of the Indian Ocean, large predators like Marlin, Tuna, Mahi-Mahi, Wahoo and more species are present all the year.

 On our Big Game Fishing trip, we are mainly looking for fish like Blue Marlin, Black Marlin, Yellow Fin Tuna, Wahoo and Dorado.

-All our trips are all Inclusive with Beer, soft drinks and snacks.
+All our trips are all Inclusive with soft drinks and snacks.
 Sandwiches are included for the full day trip.

 - The Blue Marlin is present during Summer in Mauritius.
-Marlin prefer warm water and follow hot currents.
+He prefers warm water and follow hot currents.

 The international IGFA world record on 130lbs line test is 1376lbs, the Mauritian record is 1355 lbs.

 Mauritius still has the world record on 80lbs test line, 1270lbs!

 - The Black Marlin is found year round in Mauritius, but more common in winter.